 Address: Inönü Caddesi, Selçuk

-9 Grotto of the Seven Sleepers
+9. Grotto of the Seven Sleepers

-Approximately two kilometers down a dirt trail from the Ephesus ruins is this cave system that has an interesting local legend attached to it.
+Approximately two kilometers down a dirt trail from the Ephesus ruins is this cave system with an interesting local legend attached to it.
 Supposedly, in AD 250, the Emperor Decius persecuted seven early Christians who then were sealed up by the emperor in this cave.
 Two hundred years later, the Christians awoke to find the Roman world had become Christian and lived peacefully in Ephesus for the rest of their days.
 When they died, they were buried back here in the cave, and it became a pilgrimage center.
 Today, you can see some tombs in the cave.

-Sweet little Şirince is a picture-perfect village of red-roofed stone houses that cascade down a hill slope surrounded by dense forest.
+Sweet little Sirince is a picture-perfect village of red-roofed stone houses that cascade down a hill slope surrounded by dense forest.
 It was a Greek village until the Population Exchange of the early 20th century, when ethnic Turks shuttled here from Greece were housed in the newly abandoned homes.
 It's a bit of a stiff climb up the cobblestone alleys to the top of the village, where you can visit the Church of St. John the Baptist.
 Inside are some severely-damaged frescoes, but the real reason to hike up the hill is to take panoramic pictures of the village from here.

 On the way to Tire (near the turnoff for Tire, 15 kilometers northeast of Selçuk, close to the village of Belevi) is a burial mound and the remains of a monumental structure reminiscent of the Mausoleum of Halicarnassus in Bodrum.
 These remnants are thought to date from the 4th century BC and believed to be part of ancient Bonita.
 The sarcophagus found in the mausoleum is on display in the Ephesus Museum.

-12 Pamucak Beach
+12. Pamucak Beach